-While age, genetics and other risk factors play large roles in the chances of developing Alzheimer’s, there are ways to minimize the risk.
+While age, genetics, and other risk factors play significant roles in the chances of developing Alzheimer’s, there are ways to minimize the risk.
 Heart disease comes in many forms, and sometimes the risk factors are out of one’s control.
 However, healthy living tips such as these can help get the heart in shape and lower your blood pressure:

-- Exercise regularly: The American Heart Association recommends 40 minutes of moderate to vigorous aerobic exercise three to four times per week to lower the risk of cardiovascular disease.
-This can be anything that makes you burn calories, like walking, swimming and stair-climbing.
+- Exercise regularly: The American Heart Association (AHA) recommends 40 minutes of moderate to vigorous aerobic exercise three to four times per week to lower the risk of cardiovascular disease.
+This can be anything that makes you burn calories, like walking, swimming, and stair-climbing.

-- Quit smoking: The AHA notes that people who smoke are at a significantly higher risk of developing atherosclerosis, suffering stroke and experiencing other cardiac events.
-The lungs begin to heal themselves the moment you stop smoking, so it’s never too late to quit the nasty habit.
+- Quit smoking: The AHA also notes that people who smoke are at a significantly higher risk of developing atherosclerosis, suffering stroke, and experiencing other cardiac events.
+The lungs begin to heal themselves the moment you stop smoking, so it’s never too late to quit the habit.

-- Reduce stress: Chronic stress often causes high blood pressure, which increases the risk of heart disease, and it can push people to drink, smoke and engage in other bad habits for temporary relief.
-Rather, turn to natural, permanent solutions to stress, such as regular meditation, breathing exercises and mental health services.
+- Reduce stress: Chronic stress often causes high blood pressure, which increases the risk of heart disease, and it can push people to drink, smoke, and engage in other harmful behaviors for temporary relief.
+Instead, turn to natural, permanent solutions to stress, such as regular meditation, breathing exercises, and mental health services.

 With these healthy lifestyle suggestions and a greater understanding of the strong link between dementia and cardiovascular disease, you can begin to work toward improved heart health in an effort to slow this progressive disorder.
-Such information can also be applied to those who have begun to show the signs of Alzheimer’s—a balanced diet, exercise and other heart-healthy exercises may help slow and even reverse cognitive decline.
+Such information can also be applied to those who have started to show the signs of Alzheimer’s—a balanced diet, exercise, and other heart-healthy exercises may help slow and even help to reverse cognitive decline.